tlepple/horizon-public/README.md

 ---

-### Pull git repo into this new container to build out instance
+### Pull git repo into this new container to setup CDP Pre-Reqs

 ```
 # install git